 Download the image from the glass, go to the channels panel and select from them the most striking.
 Try this method, it is possible just by clicking on the respective channel.

-In the specific example we have the most striking is the channel Black .
-Copy it by dragging the icon create a new channel Create New Channel , or by clicking the context menu item Duplicate Channel.
+In the specific example we have the most striking is the channel Black.
+Copy it by dragging the icon create a new channel Create New Channel, or by pressing the shortcut menu, point to Duplicate Channel.

 Next go to the layers panel, go to programs Image – Apply and select Multiply.